|Title:||Developing Enhanced Assessment Tools for Capturing Students' Procedural Skills and Conceptual Understanding in Math|

 |Award Period:||4 years (7/1/2015 – 6/30/2019||Award Amount:||$1,599,999|

-Purpose: The purpose of this measurement study is to develop, test, and refine a set of assessments for measuring the conceptual understanding and procedural math skills of middle school students with math difficulties (MD).
-Traditional measurement methods often do not effectively capture what students with MD know and are able to do in mathematics.
-Despite best efforts, many students with MD are still unsure of what test items are asking of them.
-In addition, current test formats do little to improve our understanding of the kinds of errors that students are likely to make.
-This project will develop mathematics tests that are intended to help students with MD gain a deeper understanding of the problem contexts and the questions posed, thereby seeking to minimize variability in scores due to irrelevant constructs, such as problem-decoding.
+Purpose: The goals of this grant were to develop, test, and refine a set of assessment tools for measuring the conceptual understanding and procedural math skills of middle school students with math difficulties (MD).
+Traditional measurement methods for assessing problem solving do not effectively capture what students with MD know and are able to do in mathematics.
+Despite best efforts on word problem-solving items, many are still unsure of what test items are asking.
+Test formats also do little to improve teachers' understanding of the kinds of errors that students make on fractions computation problems.
+This project developed mathematics tests to help students with MD gain a deeper understanding of the problem contexts and the questions posed and to uncover conceptual misunderstanding these students make when attempting to compute with fractions.

-Project Activities: During the first year, the team will develop and refine a set of three new assessments: Interactive Computer-Based Test (ICBT), Formative Fractions Assessment (FFA), and Diagnostic Fractions Computation Test (DFCT).
-They will also develop training materials for teachers and develop and revise scoring protocols.
-The second and third years will involve multiple studies to determine the extent to which the new measures can assess student understanding relative to paper-and-pencil versions of the measures that existed from prior research studies.
-Additional activities across the years include the refinement and extension of psychometric models to aid in the interpretation of test scores and student misconceptions of math concepts including rational numbers.
+Project Activities: During the first year, the research team developed an Interactive Computer-Based Test, a Formative Fractions Assessment, and a Diagnostic Fractions Computation Test complete with test administration materials and scoring protocols for teacher use.
+During the next 2 years, researchers conducted multiple studies to determine the extent to which the new measures assessed student understanding relative to paper-and-pencil measures.
+Additional activities over the course of the project included developing a scoring guide for use with the oral test and the refinement and extension of psychometric models to aid in the interpretation of test scores and student misconceptions of math concepts.

-Setting: The research will take place in middle schools in Kentucky.
+Setting: The research took place in middle schools in Kentucky.

-Assessment: The new middle school math assessments to be developed include an Interactive Computer-Based Test (ICBT), Formative Fractions Assessment (FFA), and Diagnostic Fractions Computation Test (DFCT).
-The ICBT will assess students' problem solving skills and will include interactive item and information clusters, tracking features, and information for teachers.
-Both the FFA and DFCT will be computer-administered measures of students' fraction understanding with interactive features and detailed feedback provided to teachers on student understanding and student errors.
+Measures: The research team produced fully developed versions of the Interactive Computer-Based Test (ICBT), a Formative Fractions Assessment (FFA), and a Diagnostic Fractions Computation Test (DFCT).
+The ICBT assesses students' problem-solving skills and includes interactive item and information clusters, tracking features, and information for teachers.
+Both the FFA and DFCT are computer-administered measures of students' fraction understanding with interactive features and detailed feedback provided to teachers on student understanding and student errors.

-Control Condition: Due to the nature of the research design, there is no control condition.
+Control Condition: Due to the nature of the research design, there was no control condition.

-Data Analytic Strategy: The project will use predominantly item response theory (IRT) modeling but will also utilize Markov chain Monte Carlo estimation.
-Differential item function (DIF) analyses will also be conducted to help detect item bias.
+Data Analytic Strategy: The project used predominantly item response theory (IRT) modeling, but also utilized Markov chain Monte Carlo estimation.
+Differential item function (DIF) analyses were conducted to help detect item bias.